Demographics of Malawi

 Demographic features of the population of Malawi include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects of the population.

 Region distribution

 Northern region

-The Tumbuka people make up of 94% of the population of the Northen region.
+The Tumbuka people make up of 94% of the population of the Northern region.
 Other groups include the Ngonde, Lambya and Sukwa.
 The predominant and common language in the region is Chitumbuka, which is also spoken in Central Region of Malawi.

 The sub branch of Tonga people are part of the Tumbuka people who relocated in their current territories in the early 19th Century when the Nkhamanga Kingdom started to decline.

 Central region

 Malawi health passport showing 3 languages most used in Malawi, English (red dot), Chewa (blue dot) and Tumbuka (green dot).

 The Chewa ethnic group make up about 65% of the population of the central region.
 Other ethnic groups found in the region include the Tumbuka and Ngoni, among others.
 Chichewa is the common language in the region, followed by Chitumbuka in some districts such as Kasungu, Dowa and Nkhotakota.